ucsb-cs148-s21/1pm-t6-ucsb-poll/README.md

 # Known Problems
 - Code is very messy for the front page.
 We will combine some of the code into one file to make the components more clear.
-- You do not have to be signed into to vote.
-And you can also vote multiple times right now.

 # Contributing